 The college's 2,700-piece permanent collection includes works by such artists as: Rembrandt, Picasso, Matisse, de Kooning, Motherwell, Bearden, Kollwitz, and Hockney.
 The works are cataloged and housed in climate-controlled quarters located within the Visual Arts Center, with adjoining rooms for preparation and materials storage.

 Art history courses are taught in the 50-seat lecture hall, the Mary D.B.T.
 Semans Auditorium, with complete audio-visual capability.
-The adjacent seminar room also functions as a study library for slides and digital access of works studied in each currently offered course.
+The adjacent seminar room also provides digital access to workstudied in each currently offered course.

 Card access allows this and other work and study areas of the Visual Arts Center to be available to art students 18 hours a day.
 The slide and digital collection of more than 70,000 images is managed by a visual arts curator and available as a resource to students.

 For the study of studio art, the Visual Arts Center contains separate shops for etching and lithography, including one of the finest collections of lithographic stones in the country.
 The 6,500 square-foot sculpture area enables students to work in wood, clay, plaster, metal, and features an outdoor bronze foundry and 3D printing capabilities.
 On the second floor are large classroom studios for painting and drawing, as well as a state-of-the-art digital lab.

 Senior studio art majors are granted individual studios on a competitive basis.
 Faculty offices with adjoining studios and a comfortable student-faculty lounge complete the Visual Arts Center's space.